juanfernandes/juanfernandes-uk/src/notes/weeknotes-15.md

   - dxw
   - dfe
   - department for education
-postImage: "/v1579162295/og.jpg"
-date: 2019-05-22T07:19:15.478Z
+date: 2019-05-22T07:19:15Z
-tags:
-  - notes
 ---
 This weeknotes is late again due to having a weekend without being in front of a screen, most of it - my youngest child had been begging me to jump on the Minecraft server so we could play together.
-This week was my last with DXW and DfE (only 2 days) and the rest of the week was spent working on my own website and on my freelance project.
+This week was my last with DXW and DfE (only 2 days) and the rest of the week was spent working on my own website and on my freelance project.{.lead}

 ## Work
 Very short week as I only worked two days - my last with the Department for Education as my replacement is now settled in and up to speed with the project.